 - Mon 17– Tue 18 June at the Scandic Hotel Lahti (https://www.scandichotels.com/hotels/finland/lahti/scandic-lahti ) in the city of Lahti (50 min. by train from Helsinki)

 - Wed 19 June at the University of Helsinki City Centre Campus (https://www.helsinki.fi/en/city-centre-campus) in central Helsinki.

-The conference fee of 200€ (150€ for PhD students) includes lunch and coffee and the evening reception on Mon 17 June.
-Opportunities for joint dinners will be provided, but dinner costs are not included in the conference fee.
+The conference registration of 200€ (150€ for PhD students) includes lunch and coffee and the evening reception on Mon 17 June.
+Opportunities for joint dinners will be provided, but dinner costs are not included with the conference registration.

 Sanna Lehtinen (Univ. of Helsinki), Michael Nagenborg (PotC; Univ. of Twente), and Jules Simon (PotC; Univ. of Texas at El Paso)

 Shane Epting (PotC, Univ. of Nevada, Las Vegas), Ronald Sundstrom (PotC, Univ. of San Francisco), Vesa Vihanninjoki (Univ. of Helsinki) & Executive Committee

 Helsinki Institute of Sustainability Science HELSUS